UrbsLab/STREAMLINE/docs/source/contributing.md

 ## Before Opening A Pull Request

-1. Start from the current development branch.
+1. Start from `main` or the target release branch.
 2. Keep changes scoped to the phase or feature being changed.
 3. Add or update tests for behavior changes.
 4. Update docs, configs, or notebooks when parameter names or user workflows change.